alchemycodelab/work-with-us/README.md

 ## Lab Time

-We would look for you to spend an hour with each of our classes (this can be done back-to-back) during lab time.
-This entails reading the room, asking students prompting questions, and working directly with students who need help.
+We would look for you to spend around two hours with our classes during lab time (this can be done same day as "Guest Lecture" if yo like).
+This entails working in the ta station, asking students prompting questions, and working directly with students who need help.
 _We will compensate you with a $150 Powell's Gift Card for your time._

 ### Why?

-We want to see how you read a room, approach students and interact one-on-one.
+We want to see how you approach students and interact one-on-one.
 We also are looking to see how you guide students through issues as well as provide corrective feedback.
+And how students react to you.

 ## Code Deep-Dive